Respiratory gas humidification: Evaporators

 Evaporators enrich the inspired respiratory gas with water vapor.
 In a throughflow evaporator, the inspiration flow is led through a warmed up water bath, in case of a surface evaporator however the inspiration flow is guided along the surface of the water level.
 Consequently, a surface evaporator transports only water vapor and no water droplets into the patient.
-The advantage of it is, water vapor doesn't carry any germs.
 Therefore, the risk of passing on germs by surface evaporators is minimal.

 Bubble humidifiers

 In a bubble humidifier, or bubble bottle as they are affectionately known by respiratory therapists, the inspiration flow is guided through a capillary system.
 In this capillary system warmed up water is circulating.
 Although the humidifying capacity of a bubble respiratory gas humidifier is rather low, it may be improved by increasing the water temperature.
-A bubble bottle is mostly used in oxygen therapy with high flow rates via a mask or nasal cannula in order to prevent drying of the mucous membranes in the nose and mouth.
+A bubble bottle is mostly used in oxygen therapy with high flow rates via a mask, nasopharyngeal catheter, or nasal cannula in order to prevent drying of the mucous membranes in the nose and mouth.